SkogAI/claude-code-docs/docs/google-vertex-ai.md

 If you encounter "model not found" 404 errors:

+* Verify you have access to the specified region
 * Confirm model is Enabled in [Model Garden](https://console.cloud.google.com/vertex-ai/model-garden)
-* Verify you have access to the specified region
-* If using `CLOUD_ML_REGION=global`, check that your models support global endpoints in [Model Garden](https://console.cloud.google.com/vertex-ai/model-garden) under "Supported features".
-For models that don't support global endpoints, either:
-  * Specify a supported model via `ANTHROPIC_MODEL` or `ANTHROPIC_SMALL_FAST_MODEL`, or
-  * Set a regional endpoint using `VERTEX_REGION_<MODEL_NAME>` environment variables

 If you encounter 429 errors:

-* For regional endpoints, ensure the primary model and small/fast model are supported in your selected region
+* Ensure the primary model and small/fast model are supported in your selected region
-* Consider switching to `CLOUD_ML_REGION=global` for better availability

 ## Additional resources